hmc-cs111-fall2016/project-ideas/no-computer.md

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

-I am interested by this idea because it will directly effect my quality of life.
+I am interested by this idea because it will directly affect my quality of life.
 Some might think that this DSL is just a way to make people more lazy, but in my opinion, that is the purpose of all DSLs.
-Programming languages so that humans don't have to go through the effort to think of their effort in binary or machine code, and similarly, this DSL would mean that we have to expend less energy doing routine tasks.
+Programming languages exist so that humans don't have to go through the effort to think in binary or machine code, and similarly, this DSL would mean that we have to expend less energy doing routine tasks.
 I came up with this idea as I was sitting at my desk and wanted to communicate with Ricky.
-It seemed like their ought to be a way to get his tell and receive messages both immediately and in the comfort of my room.
+It seemed like their ought to be a way to send and receive messages both immediately and in the comfort of my room.
 However, the best I could muster was a sharp knock, alerting him that I had something relevant to say before I went next door.
 If we had a DSL, we could have carried out the entire conversation through the wall.

 ### Domain